 Good To Know

-1) If you’d prefer staying somewhere else than this awesome hotel, take a look at options on booking.com.
+1) If you’d prefer to stay somewhere else than this awesome hotel, take a look at options on booking.com.

 2) Experience Budapest on a deeper level by booking a guided tour.